User Agreement for PayPal Service

 A1.2 Cross Border Personal Transaction Payments Fees

-To determine the Fee for a Cross Border Personal Payment sent to a user in a specific country please follow the steps below.
+To determine the Fee for a Cross Border Personal Payment sent to a user in a specific country, find the country in which the recipient’s registered address is located (second column).
+See A4.4 of this Schedule 1 for further reference.
+Ask the recipient if you are not sure.

 ^ Subject to service availability for the recipient registered in the given country.